exercism/fortran/README.md

 ## Contributing a New Exercise

-- All Exercism exercises must be defined in [x-common](https://github.com/exercism/x-common/tree/master/exercises) before they are implemented for a specific track.
+- All Exercism exercises must be defined in [problem-specifications](https://github.com/exercism/problem-specifications/tree/main/exercises) before they are implemented for a specific track.
 Please submit a PR there if your exercise is new to Exercism.

-- Please make sure the new exercise conforms to specifications in the [exercism/x-common](https://github.com/exercism/x-common) repo.
+- Please make sure the new exercise conforms to specifications in the [exercism/problem-specifications](https://github.com/exercism/problem-specifications) repo.

 - Each exercise must stand on its own.
 Do not reference files outside the exercise directory.
 They will not be included when the user fetches the exercise.

 - Exercises should use only the Fortran core libraries.

 - Please do not add a README or README.md file to the exercise directory.
-The READMEs are constructed using shared metadata, which lives in the
-  [exercism/x-common](https://github.com/exercism/x-common) repository.
-Further explanation can be found in [fixing-exercise-readmes](https://github.com/exercism/docs/blob/master/language-tracks/exercises/anatomy/readmes.md)
+The READMEs are constructed using shared metadata, which lives in the [exercism/problem-specifications](https://github.com/exercism/problem-specifications) repository.
+Further explanation can be found in [Exercism's docs](https://exercism.org/docs/building/tracks/practice-exercises).

 - Each exercise should have a test suite, an example solution, a template file for the real implementation and ... (anything else that needs to go with each exercise for this track).
 The CI build expects files to be named using the following convention: (describe the Fortran convention for naming the various files that make up an exercise).